FauconFan/makefileC/README.md

 There are also two additional variables that can be provided through command line: VERBOSE and DEBUG.
 These variables looks like boolean variables, their values are either 0 or 1.
 Their both values are 0 by default.

 If VERBOSE is enabled, meaningful commands are printed.
 A non-meaningful command is a print command, creating directories, ...
 If DEBUG is enabled, all commands are printed.
-This is usefell when maintaining this subject.
+This is useful when maintaining this subject.